MicrosoftDocs/ATADocs/ATPDocs/entity-tags.md

 - Microsoft Exchange Servers

   > [!NOTE]
-  > Until September, 2018, Remote Desktop Users were also automatically considered sensitive by [!INCLUDE [Product short](includes/product-short.md)].
+  > Until September 2018, Remote Desktop Users were also automatically considered sensitive by [!INCLUDE [Product short](includes/product-short.md)].
 Remote Desktop entities or groups added after this date are no longer automatically marked as sensitive while Remote Desktop entities or groups added before this date may remain marked as Sensitive.
 This Sensitive setting can now be changed manually.

 In addition to these groups, [!INCLUDE [Product short](includes/product-short.md)] identifies the following high value asset servers and automatically tags them as **Sensitive**: